- Written by Dr.Mehmet Demircioglu

 How do I protect the result without panicking every day?

 The first step is to follow the instructions from your own surgeon.
-After a hair transplant, random advice can become very dangerous because each clinic may use a slightly different washing schedule, medication plan, and recovery protocol.
+After a hair transplant, random advice can become unsafe because each clinic may use a slightly different washing schedule, medication plan, and recovery protocol.

-In general, I want patients to be gentle with the grafted area, avoid scratching, avoid unnecessary touching, sleep carefully in the early days, and keep the scalp clean according to the plan given by the clinic.
+In general, patients should be gentle with the grafted area, avoid scratching, avoid unnecessary touching, sleep carefully in the early days, and keep the scalp clean according to the plan given by the clinic.

 Good healing is not created by checking the mirror every 20 minutes.
-It is created by calm, consistent care.
+It is supported by steady, consistent aftercare.

 The same is true later in the process.
 Growth takes time, and I explain how I judge what a good hair transplant result should mean once the result has had enough time to mature.